code-423n4/2022-12-forgeries-findings/data/nicobevi-Q.md

-# Use a locked pragma version
-# Use same pragma version acrooss all contracts

-# Unnecesary initializer modifier on constructor on `VRFNFTRandomDraw.sol`
+# Unnecessary initializer modifier on constructor on `VRFNFTRandomDraw.sol`

 `initializer` is not necessary at construction time since the constructor is being called just once.